tuncpolat/jwt-auth-nodejs/README.md

 JWT Access/Refresh Token Authentication and Authorization REST API in Nodejs
 ============

-This is a node.js (express) JWT authorization and authentication REST API inspired by this [blogpost by Hasura](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/).
-Read my blog post to get in-depth inside.
+This is a node.js (express) JWT authorization and authentication REST API inspired by this [blogpost by Hasura](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/).<br/>Read my blog post to get in-depth inside.

 ---